 The mainline historical teaching is basically as follows:

 - After Suevi somehow disappeared, they were replaced almost inch for inch by a new tribe of the Slavs who came somewhere from the East;

 - Slavs have nothing to do with the Suevi because the latter were “Germanic”.

-We have discussed all of this before here.
-Nevertheless, it’s worth to posit several questions come to mind:
+Given all this, it’s worth to posit several questions come to mind:

 I. If most of Germania was covered by the Suevi at the time of Caesar, then how is it possible that this giant tribal union (nation?) devolved into virtually nothing?

 - the Suevi that are the smallest contingent in the Vandal, Alan, Suevi group crossing the Rhine in 405 or 406 and ending up in NW Portugal/Spain;